mpaperno/spampd/readme.md

 # SpamPD

-<span style="color: red">NOTE: please see Download section for official release versions.
-The repository version IS NOT THOUROUGHLY TESTED.</span>
+__NOTE: please see Download section for official release versions.
+The repository version IS NOT THOUROUGHLY TESTED.__

+__Testers wanted!__

 spampd is a program used within an e-mail delivery system to scan messages for possible Unsolicited Commercial E-mail (UCE, aka spam) content.
 It uses an excellent program called SpamAssassin (SA) to do the actual message scanning. spampd acts as a transparent SMTP/LMTP proxy between